All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Semaglutide Works

 Semaglutide is a GLP-1 receptor agonist that mimics a natural gut hormone involved in blood sugar regulation and appetite control.
-It is available as a weekly injection or a daily oral tablet.
+It's available as a weekly injection or a daily oral tablet.
 Semaglutide reduces hunger, slows gastric emptying, and helps the body use insulin more effectively.
+For a complete cost breakdown, see our compare semaglutide prices.

 Originally developed for type 2 diabetes, semaglutide is now widely prescribed for weight management after clinical trials showed significant reductions in body weight.